amartyabose/QuantumDynamics.jl/docs/src/tutorial/BasicPI.md

 ylabel!(L"\langle\sigma_z(t)\rangle")
 ```

 TTM can also use the so-called blip-decomposed propagators where the augmented propagators are calculated using blip-decomposed path integrals.
-The code remains practically identical, except the `build_propagator` argument changes from `QuAPI.build_augmented_propagator` to `Blip.build_augmented_propagator`.
+The code remains practically identical, except the `path_integral_routine` argument changes from `QuAPI.build_augmented_propagator` to `Blip.build_augmented_propagator`.
 ```@example quapi_eg1
 ρ0 = [1.0+0.0im 0; 0 0]
 sigma_z = []